MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-type-promptdialog.md

 ## Areas of the PromptDialog page type

-The `PromptDialog` page type has the following area types that characterize the dialog.
+The `PromptDialog` page type has the following layout area types that characterize the dialog.

 |Area |Description|
 |-----|-----------|
 |`Prompt` | The `Prompt` area is the input to copilot, and accepts any control, except repeater controls.|
 |`Content` | The `Content` area is the output of copilot, and accepts any control, except repeater controls.|
 |`PromptOptions` | The `PromptOptions` area is the input options, and only accepts option fields.|

 ### Actions in the PromptDialog page